localytics/localytics-xamarin/GettingStarted.md

   <uses-permission android:name="android.permission.INTERNET" />
   <uses-permission android:name="android.permission.WAKE_LOCK" />
   ```
+3. Configure required parameters using localytics.xml or through setting options
+	a.
+Add a localytics.xml in Resources/values.
+For a sample refer [here](https://github.com/localytics/localytics-xamarin/blob/feature/sdk5.1-android/LocalyticsXamarin/Android/Resources/values/localytics.xml)

 ### Usage
 ---
 Most native Android Library (v3.5.x) calls are available.
 However, `AnalyticsListener` and `MessagingListener` are currently not available.
 For details about each functionality, please refer to documentations for the native API.

-Anywhere in your application, you can use the Localytics API by calling the class methods/accessors of `Localytics`.
+Anywhere in your application, you can use the Localytics API by calling the class methods/accessors of `Localytics` or instance methods of `LocalyticsSDK`.
 Here's a sample of some of the calls.

 ```
+            LocalyticsSDK localytics = LocalyticsSDK.SharedInstance;
             Localytics.SessionTimeoutInterval = 10;
-Localytics.CustomerId = "Sample Customer";
+            localytics.CustomerId = "Sample Customer";

-Localytics.SetProfileAttribute ("Sample Attribute", 83, Localytics.ProfileScope.Organization);
+            localytics.SetProfileAttribute("Sample Attribute", LocalyticsXamarin.Common.XFLLProfileScope.Application,  83);
-Localytics.AddProfileAttributesToSet("Sample Set", new long[] { 321,654}, Localytics.ProfileScope.Application);
+            localytics.AddProfileAttributesToSet("Sample Set", LocalyticsXamarin.Common.XFLLProfileScope.Organization, new long[] { 321, 654 });

-Localytics.TagEvent ("Test Event");
+            localytics.TagEvent("Test Event");
-Localytics.TagScreen ("Test Screen");
+            localytics.TagScreen("Test Screen");

-Localytics.Upload ();
+            localytics.Upload();
 ```

 The above only demonstrate the syntax of calling the Xamarin.Android API.
 For more information about how to use Localytics, please refer to [Android Localytics Docs](http://docs.localytics.com/dev/android.html).